stan-dev/design-docs/designs/0005-static-matrices.md

 5. If a `matvar` matrix variable is assigned to a second matrix variable, the second is made to be a `matvar` variable.

+6. If the result of a function is assigned to a `matvar` matrix variable, all the inputs to that function are made to be `matvar` as well.

-6. Repeat steps 3-6 until the types of every variable in the program do not change any more.
+7. Repeat steps 3-6 until the types of every variable in the program do not change any more.

 It is already possible to determine, given function name and a set of argument